markcox80/data-flow/README.md

 The data flow system provides an interface for building applications where data "flows" from one component to another via events and/or ports.
-The logic of a component is executed when data is available or there is capacity in a connection.
-A major advantage of authoring applications in this manner is that minimal effort is needed to take advantage of multi-threaded execution environments.
+The logic of a component is scheduled to be executed when an event has arrived, data is available or there is capacity in a connection.
+Applications authored in this way require minimal effort to take advantage of multi-threaded execution environments.

 The design criteria for the system are:
 - There are no assumptions on the execution environment i.e. all applications written using the API can progress in either single threaded or multi-threaded execution environments with no code changes.
-- Users have full control over the execution of components.
+- Users have full control over when a component is executed.
 - It is impossible for the logic of a component to be executed by two or more threads simultaneously when using the events and/or ports interface.